Struggling to get interviews?

 What does it mean when you make the Dean’s List?

-Making the Dean’s List means that you have achieved a high level of academic performance, typically by maintaining a specified GPA during a semester.
-The exact requirements will depend on your institution, but usually you need to maintain a GPA of at least 3.5.
+Making the Dean’s List means that you have achieved a high level of academic performance, typically by maintaining a specified GPA during a semester (usually at least 3.5).
+The exact requirements vary by institution, though some also offer the President’s List (often requiring a 4.0 GPA) or the Chancellor’s List as higher-tier distinctions.

 Is “Dean’s List” capitalized on a resume?